Submission Guidelines for Young Children

-The Young Children review process generally takes six to eight months from receipt of manuscript.
+The Young Children review process generally takes 6–8 months from receipt of manuscript.
 The process is compressed for cluster articles.
 The schedule may vary according to the schedule of our reviewers, many of whom are on the academic calendar.
-The review and editing steps are explained in the table below:

 Initial reading.
 Given the volume of articles we receive, not all articles can be sent out for review nor can we provide individual feedback on articles that are not reviewed.
 The editor in chief determines whether articles will go out for review.
 There are a number of reasons why articles are not sent out for review.
 Sometimes articles do not meet basic guidelines for content, writing style, length, or format.
 At times, the journal has a backlog of articles or has recently published an article on the same topic.
 In some cases we receive a number of proposals for a cluster that address the same topic and age group.
-The editor in chief might recommend revising an article before it is considered for review by consulting editors.
+The editor in chief might recommend revising an article before it is reviewed by consulting editors.

 12 to 16 weeks after receipt

 Peer review.
 Articles that meet basic guidelines undergo peer review by members of NAEYC’s Consulting Editors Panel.
 The reviewers provide comments and suggestions.
 NAEYC senior staff may also review articles.

 Decision.
 Using all reviews as a guide, the editorial team determines one of the following as the next step.